deadprogram/cloudlife/README.md

 - `PUT /universe/:id?topid=:tid&bottomid=:bid&leftid=:leftid&rightid=:rid`

     Sets the neighbors for the universe with the specific ID to the universes with the respective ID and position e.g. top, bottom, left, and right.
+Does not advance the universe to the next generation.

 - `DELETE /universe/:id`